/terms/cite-ability · 3 min read · intermediate

 What is cite-ability?

 Cite-ability measures not whether content ranks, but whether it's quotable.
-A cite-able passage has four traits: a self-contained claim, an unambiguous subject, a sourceable assertion, and ideally a memorable phrasing.
-ChatGPT, Perplexity, and Claude favor cite-able content because their attribution layer needs short, accurate, contextually-clear quotes.
+A passage that practitioners commonly describe as cite-able tends to have four traits: a self-contained claim, an unambiguous subject, a sourceable assertion, and ideally a memorable phrasing.
+This four-trait checklist is a practitioner-coined heuristic, not a metric defined in any major academic paper or vendor documentation1.
+Practitioners observe that ChatGPT, Perplexity, and Claude tend to favor cite-able passages, likely because short, contextually-clear quotes are easier to retrieve and verify against source URLs, though no vendor has published its specific quote-selection heuristics.

 Status in 2026